golfinq/ActionScript_Event_Builder/doc_trunk/downloading_app/README.md

 - `python -m scrapy crawl simplejswalker` : Only downloads the urls in `url_list.txt`

-- `python -m scrapy crawl depwalker` : Recursively downloads pages and builds the `classes_structure.json` file
+- `python -m scrapy crawl depwalker` : Recursively downloads pages by identifying links in pages which would lead to other classes

-## Note

-This is purposely set to download things *very* slowly, 1 request per 10 seconds.
-A copy of all documentation downloaded with this is in `../doc_pages.7z`